-Students are generally expected to be in residency in Chicago or its environs during the academic year (Autumn, Winter, and Spring Quarters) until they are admitted to Ph.D. candidacy.
+Students are expected to be in residency in Chicago or its environs during the academic year (Autumn, Winter, and Spring Quarters) until they are admitted to Ph.D. candidacy.

 Degree Requirements for the Ph.D.

-Students matriculating at Chicago without a prior master's degree must pass eighteen courses, exclusive of language instruction, at the level of B- or higher for the Ph.D.
+Students matriculating at Chicago with a BA or BS degree must pass eighteen courses, exclusive of language instruction, at the level of B- or higher for the Ph.D.
 Nine of these must be passed at the B- or higher level for the M.A.
 Students matriculating at Chicago who already have a master's degree (in sociology or another field) from another institution or who have a master's degree from Chicago in a field other than sociology must pass fifteen courses, exclusive of language instruction, at the level of B- or higher.
 Students are expected to complete nine courses in the first year, six courses in the second year, and a total of eighteen by the end of the third year.
 Those entering with a master's degree will generally have completed their required number of courses by the end of the second year.

 Other requirements are: